reem12345/Cell-Type-Specific-Graphs/README.md

   learning_rate: -3

   # Number of training epochs
-  num_epochs: 100
+  num_epochs: 200

   # Batch size used during training
   batch_size: 256

 # List of cell types to hold out for testing (out-of-distribution evaluation)
-testing_cell_type: ['CD4 T cells']
+testing_cell_type: ['BICR31', 'COLO680N', 'LNCAPCLONEFGC', 'RCC10RGB', 'TEN']

 # List of drugs or conditions to hold out for testing
-testing_drugs: ['stimulated']
+testing_drugs: ['JQ1', 'Bortezomib']

-# Whether the dataset includes multiple perturbation types (e.g., different dosages, durations, or drugs)
+# Whether the dataset includes multiple unique perturbations (e.g., several different drugs or conditions)
+# Set to True if the dataset includes more than one perturbation across cells.
-multi_pert: False
+multi_pert: True

 </pre>